bm4cs/bencode.io/content/posts/2025-06-20-trading-cheatsheet.md

 3. Calculate profit: 0.38 - 0.29 = 0.09 or 9 cents = 31% (0.09 / 0.29)
 4. Multiplied out by 86 contracts = 0.09 × 100 shares per contact × 85 contracts = $774

+## Portfolio Strategies

+### Covered Calls

+A strategy to profit from sideways or bullish movement, by writing calls against shares you already own.

+For example, you own 100 shares of a stock and sell a call option against those shares:

+- You own 100 shares of XYZ at $50/share ($5,000 invested)
+- You sell a call option with a $55 strike price expiring in 30 days
+- You collect $200 premium upfront

+Two possible outcomes:

+1. Stock stays below $55: The option expires worthless.
+You keep your shares, keep the $200 premium, and can sell another call next month.
+2. Stock rises above $55: Your shares get exercised at $55.
+You keep the $200 premium plus the $5/share gain ($500), totaling $700 profit.
+You miss out on any gains above $55.

+Benefits:

+- **Generate income**: Earn regular premium income from stocks you're holding long-term, especially in flat or mildly bullish markets.
+- **Lower cost base**: The premiums collected reduce your effective purchase price of the stock over time.
+- **Accept capped upside**: You're willing to sell your shares at the strike price and forgo unlimited upside in exchange for immediate income.

+### Covered Puts

+A strategy that aims to profit from sideways and bearish movement, by writing puts against a short, giving someone the right to sell stock to us.

+An example, you short 100 shares of a stock (borrowing and selling shares you don't own) and sell a put option against that short position.

+- You short 100 shares of XYZ at $50/share (you sold borrowed shares for $5,000)
+- You sell a put option with a $45 strike price expiring in 30 days
+- You collect $200 premium upfront

+Two possible outcomes:

+- Stock stays above $45: The option expires worthless.
+You keep the $200 premium, maintain your short position, and can sell another put next month.
+- Stock falls below $45: You're obligated to buy shares at $45 to close your short.
+You keep the $200 premium plus the $5/share gain from shorting at $50 ($500), totaling $700 profit.
+You miss out on any further downside below $45.

+Benefits:

+- **Generate income on short positions**: Earn premium income while betting against a stock you think will decline or stay flat.
+- **Lower short position risk**: The premium collected provides a small buffer and reduces your effective short price.
+- **Accept capped downside profit**: You're willing to buy back shares at the strike price, forgoing unlimited profit if the stock crashes, in exchange for immediate premium income.

+This is much riskier than a covered call because shorting stock carries unlimited loss potential if the stock rises sharply.

 ## Spread Trading

-Iron Condor
+TODO: Iron Condor

-## Portfolio Strategies - Covered Calls

-## Options Cheat Sheet
+## Options Trading Cheat Sheet

 1. Options are bought in contracts; contract size is usually 100 shares per contract.
+2. Only place 20% of capital at risk on any one trade (e.g. $2,000 per trade for a $10,000 trading bank).
+3. Only have 3 trades open at any one time.
+4. Limit losses at 20% on any one trade.
-2. Calculate **break even** by adding (call) or subtracting (put), the **option value** from the **strike price**.
+6. Calculate **break even** by adding (call) or subtracting (put), the **option value** from the **strike price**.
-3. When buying a **Call** always pick the first strike price below the current share price.
+7. When buying a **Call** always pick the first strike price below the current share price.
-4. ASX traded ETO's expire on a Thursday, as per their [expiry date calendar](https://www.asx.com.au/markets/trade-our-derivatives-market/overview/equity-derivatives/single-stock-derivatives/expiry-calendar.html).
+8. ASX traded ETO's expire on a Thursday, as per their [expiry date calendar](https://www.asx.com.au/markets/trade-our-derivatives-market/overview/equity-derivatives/single-stock-derivatives/expiry-calendar.html).
-5. Due to time decay, pick an expiry 6-8 weeks out, minimum of 4 weeks, and never hold with less than 3 weeks to expiry.
+9. Due to time decay, pick an expiry 6-8 weeks out, minimum of 4 weeks, and never hold with less than 3 weeks to expiry.
-6. Set technical stops at ~20% support (for a call) or resistance (for a put).
+10. Set technical stops at ~20% support (for a call) or resistance (for a put).
-7. Monitor daily.
+11. Monitor daily.
-8. Exit signals: for directional stay in the trade no longer than seven trading days, bollinger band breakout, no more than 3 weeks out from expiry
+12. Exit signals: for directional stay in the trade no longer than seven trading days, bollinger band breakout, no more than 3 weeks out from expiry, when 20-30% profit is reached

 ## FAQ